USS Arizona: Modernization

 Four months after Fleet Problem IX in January 1929, Arizona was modernized at the Norfolk Navy Yard.
-New tripod masts, surmounted by three-tiered fire-control directors for the main and secondary armament, replaced the old hyperboloid cage masts; the number of five-inch guns was reduced to 12 and the guns re-positioned one deck higher, and eight 25-caliber five-inch anti-aircraft guns replaced the three-inch guns with which she had been originally equipped.
+New tripod masts, surmounted by three-tiered fire-control directors for the main and secondary armament, replaced the old hyperboloid cage masts; the number of five-inch guns was reduced to 12 and the guns repositioned one deck higher, and eight 25-caliber five-inch anti-aircraft guns replaced the three-inch guns with which she had originally been equipped.
 These changes increased her crew to 92 officers and 1,639 enlisted men.
 The ship's main gun turrets were modified to increase the maximum elevation of their guns to 30°.
 The compressed-air catapult on the quarterdeck was replaced by one that used black powder.
 Her deck armor was increased by the addition of a 1.75 in thickness of Special Treatment Steel, and the ship was bulged to protect her from torpedoes.
 An additional bulkhead was added to the sides of the boiler rooms for the same purpose.
 At the same stroke, her own outfit of two submerged torpedo tubes was removed during this refit in light of a new appreciation that anticipated battleship engagement ranges made their future use improbable.
 This alteration also permitted the large transverse flat in which the tubes had been situated to be subdivided to reduce risks of flooding in action.
 Arizona's machinery was almost entirely replaced; her high-pressure turbines were replaced by more powerful geared turbines from the canceled battleship Washington, and six new boilers replaced her originals.
 Their additional power offset the ship's increased displacement as demonstrated during her sea trials; Arizona made 20.7 kn with 35081 shp at a displacement of 37654 lt.